How to protect garden furniture over winter

 The woven nature of rattan and wicker garden furniture requires a little extra cleaning care.
 First, vacuum the piece with the soft brush attachment to remove dirt and dust from between the weave.
 Next, wipe with a damp cloth to remove any remaining dirt or mildew.

-Rattan and wicker furniture should ideally be stored indoors, or at least covered properly over winter.
+Rattan and wicker furniture should ideally be stored either indoors or a secure garden store, or at least covered properly over winter.
 Never leave rattan garden furniture uncovered outdoors all year round.